oauthstuff/draft-ietf-oauth-security-topics/security-model.md

     through a misconfigured redirect URI, the web attacker can then try to redeem that code for an access token.

-    They cannot, however, receive messages that are not targeted towards them (e.g., sent to a URL controlled by a non-attacker controlled AS).
+    They cannot, however, read or manipulate messages that are not targeted towards them (e.g., sent to a URL controlled by a non-attacker controlled AS).

   * (A2) Network Attackers that additionally have full control over the network over which protocol participants communicate.
 They can